I Like This Temper

-I Like This Temper is Slovakian alternative rock group Lavagance's fourth studio album, with five tracks plus the radio mix of "Blood".
+I Like This Temper is Slovak alternative rock group Lavagance's fourth studio album, with five tracks plus the radio mix of "Blood".

 The songs were chosen by Lavagance and completely redone with Eddie Stevens, who produced the album.
 The mixing was done by Stevens in his London studio.
 The experimental album was then mastered in Amsterdam, and like their previous albums, was made available for free download from their website.